knative/docs/docs/eventing/features/eventtype-auto-creation.md

 ...
 ```

-With this experiemental feature enabled, we get `EventType`s on the broker/channel ingress for free, instead of manually creating them as yaml manifests along the application code that talks to the `Broker` or `Channel` API.
+With this feature enabled, we get `EventType`s on the broker/channel ingress for free, instead of manually creating them as yaml manifests along the application code that talks to the `Broker` or `Channel` API.

 ## Example